English

 At Hillside, our English curriculum has been developed to recognise the importance of English in every aspect of daily life and to help children become confident communicators as well as developing a love of reading, writing and discussion.
 Our use of language structures and vocabulary development across school supports this.
 We aim to inspire an appreciation of a rich and varied literary heritage and a habit of reading widely and often.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and adapt their language and style for a range of contexts.

 Throughout school and across all subject areas, we develop writing skills so that our pupils have the stamina and ability to write at the age expected standard.
-To support children in moving towards independent writing we provide a wide range of activities (film, imagery, modelled, shared and guided writing, peer editing and discussion).
+To support children in moving towards independent writing we provide a wide range of activities and pre teaching of vocabulary (film, imagery, modelled, shared and guided writing, peer editing and discussion).
 We encourage pupils to express and exchange ideas and develop more sophisticated vocabulary orally, so they are ready to write.
 The writing process gives children time to talk, draft, edit, improve and publish their work; we want pupils to see themselves as authors.

 We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the curriculum.
 A secure basis in literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully in their learning journey.
 We understand the importance of parents and carers in supporting their children to develop and so we encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.